-Why is it important to choose a snowboard good base layer?
-The main purpose of a base layer is its ability draw sweat away from the body, pushing the moisture towards the mid-layer which in turns pushes it towards the outer layer which will finally push the moisture out in the air.
-This is why it’s important to choose all of your snowboard layers well, so that moisture can escape your body instead of being trapped within the multiple layers (leaving you cold and miserable as a result).
+Why is it important to choose a good snowboard base layer?
+The main purpose of a base layer is its ability to draw sweat away from the body, pushing the moisture towards the mid-layer which in turn pushes it towards the outer layer which will finally push the moisture out in the air.
+This is why it’s important to choose all of your snowboard layers well so that moisture can escape your body instead of being trapped within the multiple layers (leaving you cold and miserable as a result).

-“The main purpose of a base layer is its ability draw sweat away from the body, pushing the moisture towards the mid-layer which in turns pushes it towards the outer layer which will finally push the moisture out in the air”
+“The main purpose of a base layer is its ability to draw sweat away from the body, pushing the moisture towards the mid-layer which in turn pushes it towards the outer layer which will finally push the moisture out in the air”

 Base layers are mainly made out of merino wool, synthetic materials, or a mix of the two.
 The choice of the fabric may result in differences in the thickness of the base layer.
 No matter how thick the base layer, however, it should always be tight fitted.
 This makes it easier for it to trap the air next to the skin and insulate the body from the cold.

 Synthetic base layers are often made out of nylon, polyester or a polyester blend.
 They’ve got great wicking properties.
 They dry quickly, feel comfortable on the skin and are often more affordable than merino wool.
 However, synthetic materials do have a slower temperature regulation than wool while also offering little to none odour protection – meaning you’ll be needing to wash a synthetic base layer after nearly every use.

 “Realising that a base layer can hold up to that much of your own sweat might sound a bit grim but due to wool’s fibre construction, the material remains breathable”